Who is Jake Orr?

 I’m a Producer.

 A culture-changer, creating a shift in society.

-My core values when making theatre are; compassion, transparency, kindness and fun.
-This is how I make theatre, and it runs through everything I do on a day-to-day.
+My core values when making art are; compassion, transparency, kindness and fun.
+This is how I make art, and it runs through everything I do on a day-to-day.
 Its good to know what your core values are, it keeps you focused and gives you a mantra to turn to when the theatre industry throws its worst at you.
 You can read further about this in my Producing Manifesto.

 Jake Orr is a Producer

 At present I am the Creative Producer with HOME Slough, a Creative People and Places project funded by Arts Council England.
 I have previously been Executive Producer with Le Gateau Chocolat and the Producer of Nottingham Playhouse, a 750 seat theatre in the heart of Nottingham city.
 I joined the Nottingham Playhouse team in October 2019 following two years of producing at the new writing venue Theatre503 in London.